exul-anima/BrawlCrate-EulerFilter/README.md

-# Discontinuity (Euler) Filter for BrawlCrate
+# Discontinuity (Euler) Filter Plugin for BrawlCrate
 *BrawlCrate v0.42 or newer required.*

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/exul-anima/BrawlCrate-EulerFilter
-These plug-ins will then be downloaded, and future updates will be pulled automatically!
+The plugin will then be downloaded, and future updates will be pulled automatically!

 ## What is this?